pgbackrest/pgbackrest/src/command/verify/process-verify-info.md

     // CSHANG and what about individual backup files, if any one of them is invalid (or any gaps in archive), that entire backup needs to be marked invalid, right?
 So maybe we need to be creating a list of invalid backups such that String *strLstAddIfMissing(StringList *this, const String *string); is called when we find a backup that is not good.
 And remove from the jobdata.backupList()?

 To tie the backup back to the archive, we need to be able to search for the db-id - so maybe we need an strEndsWith?

+/* CSHANG When getting the initial backuplist should we be sorting the backups newest to oldest?
+That way we can just filter off the first one if it is a current
+"in progress" backup and maybe LOG_WARN or LOG_INFO that skipping?
+That way we don't need separate logic for backup.
+BUT the problem will still always be that the current backup may complete before we're done checking the archives.
+I feel like we need to draw the line somewhere...or do we feel we need to check that it is not in the backup.info current list AND that it only has a copy
+AND is the newest backup?

+CSHANG maybe backu.info should be the ground truth.
+David says problems with backup.info reconstruct is that restore does not use so it's why we're not doing it here but we keep going around whether we should and whether backup.info should be the ground truth.
+I was thinking maybe we figure out what backups to check (pare down the list) BEFORE we start processing.
+Specifically, if we were able to determine if the list has holes in any dependency chain.
+Does reconstruct do this?
+If originally had F1 D1 I1 then dependency chain is F1 D1 I1 but when I go to check, and D1 is gone, then the I1 is no loner valid.
+*/
 -->

 After all WAL have been checked, check the backups